Chart Color Schemes

 Brookfield has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 19 projects that could impact the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 19 projects that may impact the area.
 Notable ones include Melton Line Upgrade, Scenic Botanica Estate, Maplewood Estate, and Toolern Precinct Structure Plan.
-The following list details those most likely to be relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.